-Making a private and comfortable space for your child to read, such as a reader’s den, will encourage your child to enjoy reading.
+Making a private and comfortable space for your child to read, such as a reader’s den, will encourage your child to enjoy reading, too.
 A good idea is to put a nice and comfy beanbag chair, small lamp, and bookshelf in this den so that reading is considered a satisfying and relaxing experience.
 Perhaps, you can also paint or purchase a sticker decal that labels the area, such as “Sarah’s or Joe’s Reading Den.”

 By Brittany Cogan, Learning Specialist